 The present three-year programme is funded with DKK 21.6 million from the Danish Climate Envelope.

-Long-range energy planning
+Long-term energy planning

 The objective of the first component of DEPP II is to develop Vietnam’s energy system in a more sustainable way through implementation of cost-optimized policy and planning by assisting the Electricity and Renewable Energy Authority (EREA) under MOIT to commission, develop, and analyze comprehensive long-term energy scenarios.